geotrev/undernet/site/docs/tooltips.md

 - `is-drop-inline-end`: positions the tooltip to inline-end when open.
 - `is-drop-block-end`: positions the tooltip to block-end when open.

-{% include partials/edit-on-github.html component="Tooltips" %}
+{% include partials/edit-on-github.html component="tooltip" %}